-Every line on the network will be impacted by the Tube strike.
+Every line on the network would have been impacted by the Tube strike.

 Also published on Medium.